Naira Redesign: Emefiele Complied with Buhari’s Directive on Local Production, Witness Tells Court

 Emefiele is standing trial on a four-count charge bordering on disobedience to the direction of law and illegal act causing injury to the public.

-In the charge, marked: CR/264/2024, the Economic and Financial Crimes Commission (EFCC) is alleging that Emefiele between October 19, 2022 and March 5, 2023 disobeyed the direction of Section 19 of CBN Act by approving the printing of 375,520,000 pieces of colour swapped N1,000 notes at a total cost of N11,052,068,062 without the recommendation of the CBN Board and strict approval of the President, Federal Republic of Nigeria, which caused injury to the public.
+In the charge, marked: CR/264/2024, the Economic and Financial Crimes Commission (EFCC) alleged that Emefiele between October 19, 2022 and March 5, 2023, disobeyed the direction of Section 19 of CBN Act by approving the printing of 375,520,000 pieces of colour swapped N1,000 notes at a total cost of N11,052,068,062 without the recommendation of the CBN Board and strict approval of the President, Federal Republic of Nigeria, which caused injury to the public.

 The offences allegedly committed by him, according to the prosecution, were against Section 123 of the Penal Code, Cap 89 Laws of the Federation, 1990 and punishable under the same law.